Osaka

 To put Osaka's size in perspective, its area of 225 km² is roughly the same size as Amsterdam.
 Meanwhile, San Francisco at 121 km² is about 1.2x the size of Paris (city proper).

-A cultural and financial center in Northern California.
-Also known as "SF", San Francisco has an area of 121 km² and is home to 0.9 million people.
+Also known as "The City by the Bay", San Francisco has an area of 121 km² and is home to 0.9 million people.
 Its history stretches back to 1776.
 Visitors come for Golden Gate Bridge, Alcatraz Island, Cable cars, and much more.
 Getting around is easy with the BART & Muni.

 Looking beyond city limits, the Osaka metropolitan area covers 13,228 km², which is 1.9x larger than greater San Francisco at 6,984 km².
 The Osaka metro area is also more populous, with 19.3 million people compared to 4.7 million.